CongLeSolutionX/Harmonic_Atomica/README.md

 ----

-## The power of 3-6-9
+# The power of 3-6-9

 9 is the number of agents/roles on my codex 🔢

 3 is the 3 force in physics, used in Tesla magnets 🧲.

 6 ….what are you?
-Hexagram?
-Megatron’s cube?❓
+Hexagram❓Megatron’s cube❓

+I'll leave these questions hanging for now on the public.

+I need spending more time on hunting a real job now.

+Help me out if anyone knows any legitimate companies currently hiring!

+Contact me at: conglejobs@gmail.com 📩📥📤

 ----